 What vehicles does the California Lemon Law cover?

-To put it simply, the California Lemon Law covers both new and used motor vehicles that are bought or leased from an authorized dealership in California and sold with warranties issued by the auto manufacturer.
+To put it simply, the California Lemon Law covers new and certified pre-owned motor vehicles that are bought or leased from an authorized dealership in California and sold with warranties issued by the auto manufacturer.
 These vehicles must be set aside for personal, family or household use.
-Learn more about the Lemon Law and Used Cars.

 The California Lemon Law does not cover vehicles purchased from an auction or via a private sale.
 For the most part, the California Lemon Law does not cover vehicles set aside for business use or vehicles purchased out of state.
 Some exceptions apply for business vehicles and out-of-state purchases.